litespeedtech/lscache_wp/litespeed-cache/readme.txt

 3. Purge the cache to use the updated pages.

+= How do I enable the crawler? =

+The crawler is disabled by default, and must be enabled by the server admin first.

+Then, you can enable crawler from "LiteSpeed Cache" -> "Crawler".

+For more detailed information about crawler setup, please see [our blog post on the subject](https://blog.litespeedtech.com/2017/06/14/wpw-crawl-your-site-make-it-fly/).

 == Plugin Developers ==

 Any WP plugin that populates front end content that can be publicly cached should work with LSCache.